Billy Crystal: 1969–1985: Stand-up, Soap, and SNL

-Albums and music career
+1986–1999: Oscar host and leading man status

 Due to the success of Crystal's standup and SNL career, in 1985, he released an album of his stand-up material titled Mahvelous!.
 The title track You Look Marvelous, written by Crystal and Paul Shaffer, had an accompanying music video that debuted on MTV.
 Both the song and video features Crystal in character as his SNL persona of talk show host Fernando Lamas.
 The video features Lamas cruising around in what was at the time the world's longest stretch limousine, built by custom-coach designer and builder Vini Bergeman, surrounded by models in bikinis.
-The single peaked at No. 58 on the Billboard Hot 100 in the US, and No. 17 in Canada.
+The single peaked at No. 58 on the Billboard Hot 100 in the US and No. 17 in Canada.
 The album was nominated for a Grammy Award for Best Comedy Recording at the 1986 Grammy Awards.

-In 2013, Crystal released his autobiographical memoir Still Foolin' Em.
-The audiobook version was nominated for a Grammy Award for Best Spoken Word Album at the 2014 Grammy Awards.
+He later starred in the action comedy Running Scared (1986) opposite Gregory Hines.
+Film critic of the Chicago Sun-Times Roger Ebert praised the two for their on-screen chemistry writing, "But Crystal and Hines...don't need a plot because they have so much good dialogue and such a great screen relationship."